go-vela/docs/versioned_docs/version-0.26/usage/plugins/index.md

 Vela contains two plugin types:

 * pipeline - designed to be used within steps, stages, and template pipelines
-* secret - designed to be used within the secrets Yaml block of pipelines
+* secret - designed to be used within the secrets YAML block of pipelines

-Both accept configuration via environment variables but should be used within their specific location of the Yaml pipeline.
+Both accept configuration via environment variables but should be used within their specific location of the YAML pipeline.

 :::info
 Before you begin your plugin journey we recommend the following pre-requisites: